Frequently Asked Questions

 - Adult Basic Education (ABE) is class instruction for persons 18 and over who would like to obtain a High School Equivalency diploma or improve their English language speaking and listening skills in order to prepare for post-secondary education, career training and employment.
+In addition, the program offers classes for math, writing and computer skills.
 Classes are free of charge and funded by the Massachusetts Department of Elementary and Secondary Education.

 - What do I need to do to enter classes?

 - The first step is to complete an Application for Services at the STCC Adult

 Education Center (Building 27) any Monday through Friday between 9:00am and

 3:00pm.
 If you cannot complete the application during the day, our office is

 Upon completion of the application, you will meet with ABE program staff to review your application, and you will be given a date/time to attend an Information Session.

 At the Information Session a program staff person will provide an overview of the programs, resources, policies and procedures.
 A short assessment will be administered and a date/time to return for an Orientation Session will be distributed.

 Failure to attend or arrive on time for the Information Session or the Orientation Session will result in your application being placed on inactive status.
 To re-activate your application you must visit the Adult Education Center.
 No phone calls please.